csci104/hw/README.md

 This is necessary when you also want to format files in subdirectories.

 ```
-# format all .cpp and .h files in directory/ and subdirectories
+# Format all .cpp and .h files in directory/ and subdirectories
 $ clang-format -i directory/**/*.{h,cpp}
 ```